 My own store of quantum energy ran out before I made an actual UV-lit version of the picture, but I could pretty much just Photoshop one up in less time.
 All of the fluorescing things in the blue-lit image would look much the same under UV, and everything else would be invisible.
-Or, more realistically, you'd see everything else in faint blue, because the UF compact-fluorescent lamps I've got here emit a fair bit of visible blue-violet light along with the UV.
+Or, more realistically, you'd see everything else in faint blue, because the ultraviolet compact-fluorescent lamps I've got here emit a fair bit of visible blue-violet light along with the UV.

 You can get UV LEDs that emit proper near-UV light (not the more dangerous UV-B or even more dangerous "germicidal" UV-C) with very little visible output.
 Most "UV" LED flashlights use cheaper purple LEDs, though, which may have a bit of near-UV output but basically just do what a blue LED light does, only more so.

 And yes, you can get UV Ultrafires, too, but I don't know which flavour of "UV" LED they contain.